MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-user-mapping-file.md

  **Upload your user-mapping file to Migration Manager**

-After you create your own user-mapping file, upload it to the SharePoint Migration tool.
+After you create your own user-mapping file, upload it to Migration Manager in the SharePoint Admin Center.

 1. Go to the [Migration Manager page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=migrationCenter&modern), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.